ryan-david8/boolean-modelling-efflux-grns/README.md

 # Dynamic Boolean Modelling of Regulatory Networks.

-Python code for the analysis of the dynamics of regulatory networks for bacterial efflux pump acrAB.
-Module 'matplotlib' are used for visualisation with python.
+Python code to analyse the dynamics of regulatory networks for bacterial efflux pump acrAB.
+Module 'matplotlib' is used for visualisation with python.

 ## Requirements

 Before running, ensure you have access to:
 - Python (version 3.7.4 used here)
-  - Required packages:
+  - Required packages for data:
     - numpy
     - pandas
     - random
     - csv
     - sys
     - os
+    - math
+    - datetime
+    - argparse
+    - module_rk (available on Github repository)
+  - Required packages for producing figures:
     - matplotlib
     - matplotlib.pyplot
-    - math
     - scipy.cluster.hierarchy
     - scipy.cluster
-    - datetime
     - matplotlib.ticker
     - module_rk (available on Github repository)
-    - argparse

 ## Github files